Vietnam.vn - Nền tảng quảng bá Việt Nam

 From July 1, to deduct VAT, all transactions must be paid without cash.

-Speaking to a reporter from Nguoi Lao Dong Newspaper, Mr. Dong Minh Hong, Director of DVL Tax Agent Company Limited, said that previously, transactions under 20 million VND each time were not required to be paid through a bank.
-However, according to the new Law, even for small transactions under 20 million VND, if a business wants to deduct VAT, it must have a valid invoice and non-cash payment documents/
+Speaking to a reporter from the Lao Dong Newspaper, Mr. Dong Minh Hong, Director of DVL Tax Agent Company Limited, said that previously, transactions under 20 million VND each time were not required to be paid through a bank.
+However, according to the new Law, even for small transactions under 20 million VND, if a business wants to deduct VAT, it must have a valid invoice and proof of non-cash payment/

 Mr. Hong said that the new regulation aims to promote electronic payments, while helping tax authorities easily control cash flow in the economy .
-However, the Government has yet to issue a specific guiding decree, including clarifying the value level from which non-cash payments are required.
+However, the Government has not yet issued a specific guiding decree, including clarifying the value level from which non-cash payments are required.

 In fact, many businesses often buy agricultural products from farmers without VAT invoices.
 In this case, if a detailed and accurate list is prepared, the tax authority may accept it as a reasonable expense when calculating corporate income tax (CIT).